 Confusingly, HIPAA regards passwords as “addressable” safeguards.
 This does not mean that they can be ignored or overlooked; it simply means that should the CE believe that an alternative method of protecting their data be more appropriate, they are free to use that method instead.
 Specifically, CEs can “implement one or more alternative security measures to accomplish the same purpose.”

-The only requirement is that CEs “limit unnecessary or inappropriate access to and disclosure of Protected Health Information”.
+The only requirement with regards to passwords is that CEs “limit unnecessary or inappropriate access to and disclosure of Protected Health Information”.
 If CEs can prove that an alternative measure to passwords provides equal – or better – protection, they can implement these measures.
-The decision to do so, as well as the measure itself, must be carefully documented and reported to the Office for Civil Rights (OCR).
-The OCR is part of the Department of Health and Human Services.
+The decision to do so, as well as the measure itself, must be carefully documented and the document retained for a minimum of six years.

-Two-factor authentication is quickly rising in popularity as a means to replace passwords.
+Two-factor authentication is quickly rising in popularity as a means to supplement passwords.
 When a person inputs their username and password, they will be sent a specifically-generated PIN number.
-This number is required to allow full access to the database.
+This number is required to allow full access to accounts protected by passwords and 2FA.
 A new PIN is created for each log-on attempt, so even if a password is cracked by a cybercriminal they should not be able to access the database.

 Due to this extra level of security, many healthcare providers have already implemented two-factor authentication.
-However, it is not yet used in the context of protecting PHI.
+However, it is not often used in the context of protecting PHI.
 Instead, it is used to comply with the Payment Card Industry Data Security Standard (PCI DSS) or the DEA´s Electronic Prescription for Controlled Substances Rules.
-Thus, its main use is in protecting credit care details.
+Thus, its main use is in protecting credit card details.

 It may appear that having to wait for a PIN number to be generated and sent to the recipient will slow workflows, but new technologies limit this disadvantage.
 Single Sign-Ons have been created for various healthcare technologies.
-Additionally, the PIN system means that passwords have to be changed less frequently.
+Additionally, the PIN system means that passwords have to be changed less frequently – if at all.